Italian cycling great Felice Gimondi dies at age 76

 Felice Gimondi, one of only seven cyclists to have won all three Grand Tours, has died.
 He was 76.

-The Italian Cycling Federation (FCI) says efforts to resuscitate Gimondi failed after the Italian suffered a heart attack while swimming on vacation in Sicily on Friday and died the same day.
+The Italian Cycling Federation (FCI) said efforts to resuscitate Gimondi failed after the Italian suffered a heart attack while swimming on vacation in Sicily on Friday and died the same day.

 Gimondi won the Tour de France in 1965 as a 22-year-old in his first year as a professional.
 He went on to win the Giro d'Italia in 1967, 1969 and 1976, and the Spanish Vuelta in 1968.